BSidesPDX/bsidespdx.org/events/2024/workshops.md

 Participants who playtest any of the AIRCTL Project IR scenarios and share their experiences and ideas as feedback will be eligible for playtester credit on the AIRCTL pages — we want to see the community win and appreciate your time with us has value.
 We will be sharing a limited number of printed game materials, which attendees can take home.
 The session will not be recorded but notes and photos with consent are welcome.'

-Jonathan is a Principal Engineer at Dragos.
+*Jonathan is a Principal Engineer at Dragos.
 In his day job he builds telemetry and detection systems for ICS sensor networks.
-He also has about a decade of experience architecting and benchmarking predictive systems, ranging from dynamic pricing systems to security event classifiers, at petabyte scale.
+He also has about a decade of experience architecting and benchmarking predictive systems, ranging from dynamic pricing systems to security event classifiers, at petabyte scale.*

-Emily Soward is the Co-founder of the AIRCTL Project for AI Incident Management.
+*Emily Soward is the Co-founder of the AIRCTL Project for AI Incident Management.
 She works as a Scientist and Global Tech Lead for AI Security & Privacy at Amazon Web Services (AWS) where she provides strategic and technical leadership for applied security internally and externally for AWS Customers.
 She has over a decade of AI R&D experience in engineering, scientific, and technical leadership roles, and got into Security and Privacy through her work in controls engineering and testing for AI systems in high-risk environments, including bringing complex AI systems under test and developing remediation and resiliency strategies.
-She has both taken AI systems to production and implemented controls for AI governance and ML operations across multiple regulated industries.
+She has both taken AI systems to production and implemented controls for AI governance and ML operations across multiple regulated industries.*

 <hr>

-{% comment %}

 <a name="Ken Westin"></a>